5heron/DBMS_Lab/PLSQL/TRIGGER.md

 ---

-# 10.Database Trigger and Sequence Example
+# 10.Bank Trigger and Sequence

 **Question:** How can you create a trigger to ensure that a customer cannot have more than three accounts?